rodrigosantos99/soma/CONTRIBUTING.md

-# Contributing to SkyLearn
+# Contributing to Soma

-Thank you for considering contributing to SkyLearn!
+Thank you for considering contributing to Soma!
 We welcome your contributions to help improve and enhance the project.
 Whether you're submitting code, documentation, or bug reports, your help is greatly appreciated.

 Before you start contributing, please take a moment to review the following guidelines.